Holographic complexity of Born-Infeld black holes: EBI black holes

 For magnetic BI black holes with double horizons, action growth becomes

 Now, the rate of action growth does not vanish due to addition of the BI boundary term.
-If we set $\gamma=1$, magnetic EBI black holes complexify in the same manner as the electric ones with $\gamma=0$.
-If we set $\gamma=\frac{1}{2}$, the manners of action growth are similar for magnetic and electric EBI black holes, which implies electric and magnetic charges may contribute to action growth on equal footing in this case.
-As we will see from the calculating results of the dyonic black hole in the following, this is indeed the case.
+If we set $\gamma=1$, action growth of magnetic EBI black holes is formally identical with that of the electric ones with $\gamma=0$.
+If we set $\gamma=\frac{1}{2}$, the manners of action growth are similar for magnetic and electric EBI black holes, which implies electric and magnetic charges may contribute to action growth on equal footing for the dyonic EBI black hole.
+As we will see in the next subsection, this is indeed the case.